quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

     (Section 4.5 of {{!RFC9000}}).

 Reliable Size:  A variable-length integer indicating the amount of
-    data that needs to be delivered to the application before the error code can be surfaced, in units of bytes.
+    data that needs to be delivered to the application even though the stream is reset.

 If the Reliable Size is larger than the Final Size, the receiver MUST close the connection with a connection error of type FRAME_ENCODING_ERROR.